 This is key to help you understand how to work a fireplace.
 Problems can include creosote buildup, debris in the chimney (such as birds or nests) or a closed or partially closed damper.

 Also, if your home is tightly sealed for energy conservation, opening a window a little bit can provide the intake air needed to make the smoke go up the chimney.
-These tips will help you maintain your chimney for decades.

 Choose the Right Wood